I3lacx/trial_and_error/README.md

 # Trial and error
-A reposetory with all kinds of projects using Python
+A repository with all kinds of projects using Python.
+Feel free to Create a Pull request :)

 Interesting projects: